 1,000 people were involved in the Riding.
 It was interspersed with 16 colourful banners from Scotland’s eight regions.
 Each of the banners was made by different community groups across Scotland, two from each region.
 They displayed key words or a phrase and image that expressed the work or issues of the group.

-Each group writes about their ideas for their banners: Behind the Banners (747kb pdf)
+Each group wrote about their ideas for their banners: Behind the Banners (747kb pdf)

-Detailed information about the Opening Ceremony is available in the Commemorative Programme (2087kb pdf).
+Detailed information about the Opening Ceremony is available in the Commemorative Programme (2MB pdf).

 Who took part in the day?